 Hinge Resource Library

 For those of you who are new to purchasing hinges, we have provided you with a resource library of common terms in the industry.
 The Hinge Type glossary explains the various types of hinges on the market as well as the application and picture of the particular type.
 We also have an extensive Video Library below to educate you on our products.
-Please contact us with any additional questions you may have.

 Ball-Bearing Hinges - A type of hinge equipped with ball bearings between the hinge knuckles to reduce friction.
 These hinges are very common in homes and businesses and can be used in place of any regular Plain Bearing Hinge.
 See the image to the right to notice the ball bearings.